Marcus Hook, Pennsylvania: 17th century

 The Lenape had a major settlement in Marcus Hook; New Sweden colonists established a trading post here in the 1640s.
-The village was called Chammassungh, or "Finland" by the Swedes.
-It was located on the west side of the Delaware River, between Marcus Hook Creek and Naamans Creek.
-Dutch colonists renamed the settlement as "Marrites Hoeck" after they conquered the area in 1655.
+The village, called Chammassungh, or "Finland" by the Swedes, was located on the west side of the Delaware River, between Marcus Hook Creek and Naamans Creek.
+Dutch colonists renamed the settlement as Marrites Hoeck after they conquered the area in 1655.
 The name is derived from the word Hook, meaning promontory, or point of land projecting into the water and Marcus, a corruption of the name of the Indian chief, called Maarte by the Dutch, who lived at the Hook.

 English colonists gained control of the Dutch colonies and founded St. Martin's Church in 1699; the new church opened for worship in 1702.
 Walter Martin of Upper Chichester founded this church as an alternative place of worship and burial for Christian non-Quakers.

 18th century

-Marcus Hook became a prosperous community and market town and in 1708 was of equal prominence to nearby Chester, Pennsylvania, with each location having approximately 100 houses.
+Marcus Hook became a prosperous community and market town and in 1708 was of equal prominence to nearby Chester, Pennsylvania, with each location having around 100 houses.

 In the early 1700s, Marcus Hook was a haven for pirates who plagued the lower Delaware River.
-The market at Marcus Hook provided the pirates a place to sell plundered goods and re-supply away from the authorities and custom officials in Philadelphia.
+The market at Marcus Hook provided the pirates a place to sell plundered goods and resupply away from the authorities and customs officials in Philadelphia.
 Early maps of Marcus Hook show the current Second Street was originally named "Discord Lane", since it was the location of the pirates' revelry when they were in town.

 Marcus Hook Plank House reportedly was once the home of a Swedish mistress of the pirate Blackbeard, named Margaret.

 By the mid-18th century, Marcus Hook became a major regional center for the building of wooden sailing ships and remained so until the late 19th century.
 By that time, larger tonnage ships became more popular than the sloops and schooners built in Marcus Hook.

 During the American Revolutionary War, two tiers of underwater chevaux-de-frise obstacles were placed across the Delaware River at Marcus Hook to provide a first line of defense of Philadelphia against British naval forces.
 Marcus Hook also served as a training center for the Pennsylvania militia.
 The Continental Army was stationed at Marcus Hook during the fall of 1777.
-As the town was bombarded by British warships, there are very few pre-Revolutionary houses in Marcus Hook.
+As the town was bombarded by British warships, very few pre-Revolutionary houses remain in Marcus Hook.

 19th century

 Marcus Hook served as a defensive post along the Delaware River during the War of 1812, with over 5,000 United States troops placed there.

 The borough was officially incorporated on March 7, 1892.
-The convergence of rail, roads, a deep water port, and the nation's growing thirst for petroleum gave rise to the refineries that became the borough's dominant industry.
+The convergence of rail, roads, a deep-water port, and the nation's growing thirst for petroleum gave rise to the refineries that became the borough's dominant industry.